Fare Thee Well, John Perry Barlow

 Though I was first introduced as a college freshman to his voice in the dozens of lyrics he penned for the Grateful Dead, I first met Barlow (as he was affectionately known) in his bungalow perch in Mill Valley in 2010, with my good friend Rod Mann who also passed this last year.
 We recorded a brief interview with him, never released, but in it the questions we explored about what the internet could be at its best served as the basis for Hypothesis, and the crisp answers that John Perry gave provided a glimpse of his remarkable intellect.
 If one were going to pick an ideal guide and trusted ally for such an endeavor you’d be hard pressed to find better.

-I was more than a bit surprised that he accepted the request to join our board — an offer which most sensible people usually refuse.
+I was more than a bit surprised that he accepted the request to join the board — an offer which sensible people usually refuse.
 His support, guidance and insights but most importantly his friendship and his affection over these last seven years have been steadfast and indispensable.

 He was a cattle rancher, a poet, a rogue, a lover, a lyricist for the Dead, the author of the Declaration of Independence of Cyberspace, the founder of the Electronic Frontier Foundation, a cofounder of Algae Systems (one of the more interesting twists in his later life) and strange as it might seem to characterize him this way in these present times, both a treasure to the world and a true American at the same time.